Brand Audit: Free Checklist and Easy 7 Step-by-Step Guide

 If a business has excellent branding, it’s automatically more desirable to people.
 However, if it doesn’t resonate with your target audience, you’re likely losing sales and customers to the competition.
 The best way to fix this problem is to conduct a brand audit.

 - What is a brand audit?

 - 7 easy-steps guide on how to perform a successful audit.

 - The benefits of conducting a brand audit.

-By working through this step-by-step guide, you’ll be able to perform a successful audit and improve how others perceive your brand.
+By working through this step-by-step guide, you’ll be able to perform a successful brand audit, or otherwise known as a brand assessment, and improve how others perceive your brand.

 What Is a Brand Audit?

 A brand audit is a process that analyses a brand’s market performance against the competition and evaluates how the target audience perceives it.

 During the brand audit process, you’ll discover valuable information that’ll enable you to improve your brand’s positioning in the market.